bepasty/bepasty-server/docs/source/user-cli.rst

 Notes:

-* we set an empty default format so pastebinit will transmit this (and not its internal format default [which is "text" and completely useless for us as it is not a valid contenttype])
+* We set an empty default format so pastebinit will transmit this (and not its internal format default, which is "text" and completely useless for us as it is not a valid content type).

 ~/.pastebin.d/bepasty.conf::